Judith (1966 film): Cast

+Production

+John Michael Hayes recalled "They had another writer on the project to begin with, and they were on location for months trying to shoot scenes.
+Danny Mann, for whom I'd done Butterfield Eight, persuaded me to come over and do a rewrite, which I did in eighteen days.
+They started shooting when I was on page 21, hoping it would come out all right.
+There was a lot of conflict over the film.
+It went way over budget.
+Sophia Loren was getting a million dollars to play the part."

 Release

 The film premiered on 20 January 1966 at Radio City Music Hall.

 Reception

 New York Times film critic Bosley Crowther, wrote that the film "... comes out as a disappointing picture, more lurid and loud than lustrous," and that the film is more fiction than an illusion.
 However, he praised Loren's acting: "She is lending her name and her presence to a routine cloak-and-dagger film that, without her, would get no more attention—and would deserve no more—than a quickie on the lower half of a double bill."

 The film has a 20% "fresh" rating on Rotten Tomatoes, based on five reviews.